MAHESH1564/SimpleBluetoothLeTerminalUpdate/README.md

 The app is designed to facilitate data collection for the two projects that is working with behavioral authentication.
 It designed such a way that due to the similarities in our project the data collection would take much more time if we are going to do it separately.

- 1 .Authentication using Motion Sensors.
+ 1. Authentication using Motion Sensors.
- 2. Authentication using IR proximity sense
+ 2. Authentication using IR proximity sense.

 The apps functionalities in general sense include
  1. Connecting to a BLE device and searching for various compatible ones.